 Advantages of executive style cubicles include:

 1. Greater privacy than other types of cubicles.

-2. Aesthetically pleasing with the ability to change up colours and styles as needed.
+2. Aesthetically pleasing with the ability to change up colors and styles as needed.

-3. Options for both direct or indirect lighting can be convenient depending on what is most important to you.
+3. Options for both direct and indirect lighting can be convenient depending on what is most important to you.

 In conclusion, there are many reasons to consider executive-style cubicles for your senior-level employees.
 Not only will they be more comfortable, but you’ll also get all the business-related benefits of using them as well.
 It’s a win-win situation.